 WHERE IS COUNTY-FM LOCATED?

-A: The radio station is located on Cold Storage Road, in the COUNTY Farm Centre (38 Cold Storage), where the licence bureau used to be (Print Craft being a close neighbour).
+A: The radio station is located on Cold Storage Road, in the COUNTY Farm Centre (38 Cold Storage Road)

 HOW FAR CAN I HEAR COUNTY-FM?

-A: The station has 3,000 watts of power which will give us a signal sufficient enough to cover every ward in the COUNTY.
+A: The station has 3,000 watts of power which gives us a signal sufficient enough to cover every ward in the COUNTY and a bit beyond.

 WHY DO I GET STATIC OR A WEAK SIGNAL?